libbyschuknight/tid_til/README.md

 A collation of [what I have done](tid.md) each day at work and what I have learnt while coding.
 As well as [meet ups, courses, conferences](courses_etc.md) and other things I have been too.
+Plus [questions](questions.md) that come up for me as I am coding.
+The aim will be to overtime, answer these!

 #### Categories
 - [Testing](#testing)